iisti/it_admin_tricks/google_workspace/migrate_emails_google.md

           Uncheck, Archive incoming messages (Skip the Inbox)
           ~~~
     * There will be a question if you want to be able to send as *test.user@domain.com*.
 You can select no, if the account is just being migrated.
+1. One can check on DESTIONATION account from **Gmail settings** -> **Accounts** -> **Check mail from other accounts** that the added account is showing.
+    * The status should be something like:
+        * Checking emails...
+        * Last checked: 2 minutes ago.
+No mails fetched.
+View history Check mail now